Year 2BC

 As Musicians we will:

-As learners of computing we will be learning that:
+As learners of computing, we will be completing 2 units.